KatherineMichel/zappa-django-deployment-example/README.md

 ## Instructions

-* Set up AWS account and properly install AWS credentials file
+* Set up AWS account and properly install AWS credentials file on your computer
 * Create GitHub repo, clone it, and cd into root folder
 * Ensure you are using Python 2.7 version (I'm using 2.7.12 via pyenv)
 * Create your working environment (zappa-django-deployment-example-env in my case)